 "Nobody knows the entirety of everything that is rightly considered "human metabolism"

-"Energy in must equal energy out, to maintain weight does not properly hold"
+"Energy in must equal energy out to maintain weight does not properly hold"

-Our basal metabolism uses up the majority of everything we eat, and about a third to a quarter of this is used up by your brain alone!
-But basal metabolism is not constant, it speeds up and slows down according to what you eat in a non-linear relationship.
 What is more, the process interacts in a complex way with exercise.
 There are many variables, and as such, it is difficult to determine what is a dependent, and what is an independent variable.
-As you can imagine, this makes it difficult to determine not only what you should eat, but also how much.
+As you can imagine, this makes it difficult to decide not only what you should eat, but also how much.

-So, let's talk about protein.
+Protein.
 How much protein should you consume?

 It’s a complex question that I will get back to later.
 First, let’s consider why proteins are important to the human body.